particle-iot/docs/src/content/reference/datasheets/b-series/b-series-eval-board.md

 {{box op="start" cssClass="boxed warningBox"}}
 Particle devices are certified for use only with specific cellular antennas that connect to the U.FL connector on the module.
-Using an alternate antenna via the SMA connector (11) will likely a lengthy and expensive recertification process.
+Using an alternate antenna via the SMA connector (11) will require a lengthy and expensive recertification process.
 {{box op="end"}}